penkar/notwashingtonpost/README.md

 # notwashingtonpost
 Loose clone of the WaPo website built in React / WebPack.
+A [preview](http://jspenkar.com/notwashingtonpost/) is available.

 The site loosely follows the look and feel of the [Washington Post](https://www.washingtonpost.com/) and [New York Times](https://www.nytimes.com/) website.